 Year 12 Residential Gallery

-View a gallery of 90 images from the Year 12 Residentials that took place in Summer 2016 to gain a further insight into what to expect if you attend a summer residential in 2017.
+View a gallery of 90 images from previous Year 12 Residentials to gain a further insight into what to expect if you attend a summer residential in 2018.

 I came here very nervous and not knowing anyone but I put myself out there and just thought what is there to lose!